Cwantic/Documentation/Reporting.md

 ![Image](Images/Reporting12.jpg)

 {: .warning }
->ATTENTION, don't forget to save (not save as) your modifications.
+>ATTENTION, don't forget to update the **table of contents** and to save (not save as) your modifications.

 You can quit the study, the template and report are still in the directory.

 {: .warning }
 >ATTENTION, if you make any modification in the model, the loads or the analysis, you have to re-generate the report.
-It will restart from the  template document but the last manual modifications on the final report will be lost.
+It will restart from the  template document but the latest manual modifications on the final report will be lost.